 Here at Andrew Burnet and Co, we can take care of all of this for you, ensuring that you focus on engaging with your guests during a truly memorable trip to Scotland.
 If you’d like to learn more about how we can help you create a wonderful Scotland golf tour, get in touch.
 I’d love to have a chat.

 * For those that are interested, here’s the ‘Home of Golf’ proof 😉

 There may be some countries that argue otherwise, but it is largely accepted that Scotland is the official birthplace of golf.
-According to Historic UK, the modern iteration of golf originated from a game played on the Eastern coast of the country.
+According to Historic UK, the modern iteration of golf originated from a game played by bored shepherds on the east coast of Scotland.
 Players would attempt to hit pebbles around tracks and over sand dunes using a bent stick.
 It maybe doesn’t sound as interesting as the modern version, but it distracted members of the 1457 military to the point where King James II banned it.

 The ban didn’t last long however, and golf was re-established in 1502 with the royal seal of approval from King James IV of Scotland.
 Thanks to the approval of the monarchy, the gradual introduction of golfing clubs with official rules and prizes and with the birth of the railway, golf only increased in popularity and remains a huge aspect of Scottish culture even to this day.